In the reports, you will see an engagement index. This is a combined value of the questions. All drivers have an index as well.

 The engagement index is the average value of all questions in the survey.
 For example:

 The Health driver consists of 5 questions and has a driver index of 3.6.
 This index is calculated by using the following formula:

-(Sum of question values) / (number of questions) = engagement index
+(Sum of question values) / (number of questions) = driver index

 Question 1: 3.4